derRaab/mokick-js-content-proxy/README.md

 We refer to the injected JavaScript object as "MOKICK content proxy".

-If the JavaScript object (MOKICK content proxy) is available, read access to data is immediately possible.
+If the JavaScript object (MOKICK content proxy) is available, read access to data and address system is immediately possible.

 Since MOKICK runtimes usually provide complex content handling, navigation and interactions, it's very important to optimize performance within the `<iframe>` content window as well.
 Therefore MOKICK uses an basic content lifecycle and it's strongly recommended to use the provided handling for initialization, activation, deactivation and finalization!